scottzach1/Project-Beans/project_requirement/project-requirement.md

 - No dry grass must be present near the launching location of the rocket
 - People must maintain at least 5m distance from the rocket during a launch

-In addition to the guidelines provided by the New Zealand Rocketry Association, the New Zealand Civil Aviation Authority (NZCAA) Rules Part 101 [3] places the following restrictions:
+In addition to the guidelines provided by the New Zealand Rocketry Association, the New Zealand Civil Aviation Authority (NZCAA) Rules Part 101 [2] places the following restrictions:
   - A rocket cannot be operate on or within 4km of an aerodome boundary unless permission is given by the aerodome operator
     - If permission is granted, the rocket still has the following environmental restrictions:
       - The rocket cannot fly above 400 feet (121.92m) AGL (Height above ground level)
       - The rocket cannot interfere with the flight path of any aircraft
       - The rocket cannot be operated over an active runway
   - A rocket cannot be operated within 4km to 8km of an aerodome boundary if it exceeds an altitude of 400 feet AGL.
-  - A rocket cannot be launched in an environment where clouds or other obscuring meteorological phenomena is substantial
+  - A rocket cannot be launched in an environment where clouds or other obscuring meteorological phenomena has a substantial presence
   - A rocket cannot be launced if horizontal visibility is less than 8km
   - Rockets cannot be launched at night under any circumstance